codex-router/codex.jenkins/README.md

    - Model list is cached for 5 minutes - wait for cache expiration or restart Jenkins

 7. **No models available in dropdown**
+   - **Expected Behavior**: The dropdown is empty by default - this is normal.
+You must click "Update Model List" to populate it.
    - **CLI-Only Approach**: The plugin fetches models exclusively from Codex CLI - no hardcoded models are provided
    - Ensure Codex CLI is properly installed and accessible
    - Use the "Update Model List" button to fetch models from CLI
    - Check that `codex models list` command works in your terminal
    - Verify API keys are configured in Codex CLI
-   - If no models appear, the CLI may not be properly configured or accessible
+   - If no models appear after clicking "Update Model List", the CLI may not be properly configured or accessible

 8. **Model validation warnings**
    - Model validation shows warnings when no models are available from CLI